-In the last two decades the reduced order modeling became an important tool for simulating engineering problems efficiently.
-Reduced order models (ROMs) reduce the computational complexity and time by approximatating the full order model (FOM) of the high dimensional discretized partial differential equations (PDEs) as lower dimensional models.
-This enables fast simulation based studies like calibration and hedging \cite{Cont11,gengl13,Pironneau12pricing,Sachs13} in option pricing.
-In this paper we compare two model order reduction (MOR) methods, the proper orthogonal decomposition (POD) and dynamic mode decomposition (DMD) for Heston's option pricing model.
-The POD is the most known and frequently used reduced order modelling method.
-POD based reduced order modeling is investigated for pricing European and American options under Black-Scholes and Heston model \cite{Burkovska15,Mayerhofer14,Peherstorfer15reduced}.
+In the last two decades, reduced-order modeling became an important tool for simulating engineering problems efficiently.
+Reduced-order models (ROMs) reduce the computational complexity and time by approximating the full order model (FOM) of the high dimensional discretized PDEs as lower dimensional models.
+This enables fast simulation based studies like calibration and hedging \cite{Cont11,Pironneau12pricing,Sachs13} in option pricing.
+In this paper, we compare two model order reduction (MOR) methods, the proper orthogonal decomposition (POD) and dynamic mode decomposition (DMD) for Heston's option pricing model.
+The POD with Galerkin projection is the most known and frequently used reduced-order modeling method.
+POD based reduced-order modeling is investigated for pricing European option and American option wherein different from European option there exist variational inequalities \cite{cen22ipg,zeng21nqh,zeng21wpo} to be handled, under Black-Scholes and Heston model \cite{Balajewicz16,Burkovska15,Mayerhofer14,Peherstorfer15reduced}.
 Reduced-order models based on POD are optimal in terms of energy content.
 The energy content is important but is not sufficient in general to catch the dynamical behavior.
-In this paper we apply first time the recently emerged MOR technique, the DMD \cite{Schmid10,Tu14} for option pricing and compare with the POD with respect to accuracy and speed-up over the full order models.
+In this paper, we apply the data-driven reduced-order modeling technique DMD \cite{Schmid10,Tu14} for option pricing and compare it with the POD with respect to accuracy and speed-up over the full order models.
 The DMD is able to extract dynamically relevant flow features from time-resolved experimental or numerical data by generalizing the global stability modes and approximating the eigenvalues and eigenfunctions of the Koopman operator \cite{Koopman31}.
 Both methods use the snapshots of the fully discretized PDEs in time.
-The POD solves a low dimensional model by Galerkin projection, whereas DMD is equation free, the reduced solution is given in form of Fourier series in time and space.
-We would like to remark that due to its computational efficiency, the DMD is used for financial applications like in high frequency trading \cite{Mann16} and stock market data analysis \cite{Cui16}.
+The POD solves a low dimensional model by Galerkin projection, whereas DMD is equation-free, the reduced solution is given in form of Fourier series in time and space.
+We would like to remark that due to its computational efficiency, the DMD is used for financial applications like in high-frequency trading \cite{Mann16} and stock market data analysis \cite{Cui16}.